Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * General Fuse Operator (GFA),
 * Boolean Operator (BOA),
 * Section Operator (SA),
-* Partition Operator (PA).
+* Splitter Operator (SPA).

-GFA is the base algorithm for BOA, PA, SA.
+GFA is the base algorithm for BOA, SPA, SA.

 GFA has a history-based architecture designed to allow using OCAF naming functionality.
 The architecture of GFA is expandable, that allows creating new algorithms basing on it.